openethereum/openethereum.github.io/Quick-start.md

 cargo run --release -- --help
 ```

-Have fun.
+## Quick Start with the One-line Binary Installer:

-### Quick Start with the one-line installer:
+This method is way faster than building, though you won't get the cutting edge features and it only works on Ubuntu and Mac with Homebrew installed.

-If you are using OS X or Ubuntu you can try the one-line installer script:
+To use the script just run:

 ```
 bash <(curl https://raw.githubusercontent.com/ethcore/parity/master/get-deps.sh -L)